 Download & Other Tools

-- Footnote: Data presented are for families with sons or daughters by birth, marriage, or adoption.
-The federal poverty threshold was $25,465 for a family of two adults and two children in 2018.
+- Footnote: Data presented are for families with children by birth, marriage, or adoption.
+The federal poverty threshold was $25,926 for a family of two adults and two children in 2019.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.

 - Measures of Family Income and Poverty on Kidsdata.org